Navigate the housing market confidently with this essential first-time homebuyer checklist.

 Arrange for closing funds transfer: You can either pay the closing costs with a physical check or transfer the funds electronically.

-Understand closing costs and who pays what: Closing costs typically total around 2-5% of the home’s price and are split between the buyer and seller.
+Understand closing costs and who pays what: Closing costs typically total around 3% to 6% (or more) of the home’s price and are split between the buyer and seller.
 Buyers usually pay for loan-related fees (appraisal and credit report), while sellers pay for title insurance and transfer taxes.

 The journey to homeownership involves numerous steps, but this checklist provides a roadmap to navigate them successfully.
 By preparing your finances, assembling the right team, defining clear priorities, and making strategic offers, you'll find a home that meets your needs and budget.